ecedreamer/SoftwareDesign/Chapters/Chapter5_Design_Patterns/1_coupling_and_cohesion.md

 - Enhances the potential for reusability.

 #### Types of Coupling:
-In Least to Most Coupling Ranking
+In Least to Most degree of Coupling Ranking
+(Most to least desired coupling)

 **Data Coupling:**  Data coupling occurs when classes share data through parameters.
 This is the lowest degree of coupling and is generally preferred.
 ```python